rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_mem_part1_identity_mapping/README.md

 In `translation_table.rs`, there is a definition of the actual translation table struct which is generic over the number of `LVL2` tables.
 The latter depends on the size of the target board's memory.
-Naturally, the `BSP` knows these details about the target board, and provides the size through the constant `bsp::memory::mmu::KernelAddrSpaceSize::SIZE`.
+Naturally, the `BSP` knows these details about the target board, and provides the size through the constant `bsp::memory::mmu::KernelAddrSpace::SIZE`.

 This information is used by `translation_table.rs` to calculate the number of needed `LVL2` tables.
-Since one `LVL2` table in a `64 KiB` configuration covers `512 MiB`, all that needs to be done is to divide `KernelAddrSpaceSize::SIZE` by `512 MiB` (there are several compile-time checks in place that ensure that `KernelAddrSpaceSize` is a multiple of `512 MiB`).
+Since one `LVL2` table in a `64 KiB` configuration covers `512 MiB`, all that needs to be done is to divide `KernelAddrSpace::SIZE` by `512 MiB` (there are several compile-time checks in place that ensure that `KernelAddrSpace::SIZE` is a multiple of `512 MiB`).

 The final table type is exported as `KernelTranslationTable`.
 Below is the respective excerpt from `translation_table.rs`: